-I’ve gotta say … I’ve loved this fantastic beaded flapper dress ever since first laying eyes on it.
+I’ve gotta say … I’ve loved this fantastic beaded flapper dress ever since I first saw it.
 The unusual, bright teal underdress is striking enough, but add the black crepe and steely beads and this dress is just breathtaking!

 Not long ago, I found space to set up a specific location for photography and thought maybe that would help.
 So I tried it again.
 It didn’t.

 Finally, I decided that the only thing left to do was to remove everything that looked like an alteration and see what was going on.
 After all, there were large basting stitches showing on the underside and in order to write an accurate description to offer it for sale on my website, I really needed to know what the problem was.
 After some encouragement from my friends in the VFG (Vintage Fashion Guild), the decision was made —

 Very timidly … I do NOT want to screw this up – this is taking all my courage … and very cautiously, all the stitches were removed.
 Certainly there was something awful under that tuck.

 Nothing was wrong.
 Absolutely nothing!
 No damage whatsoever … just the most minute bit of evidence of the stitches I removed.
 Now that the under and over dresses could be separated, I could see that the straps had been shortened, tucks had been taken under the arms, near the waist, and a strip of silver metallic lace had been added across the bust.
 These remaining alterations were removed.

 Why had this dress undergone such neatly done alterations that were so obviously reversible?
 Occasionally, we find antique and vintage dresses that have been altered (usually not very nicely) for use as costumes in plays … or worse – Halloween.
 But this alteration showed all the signs of being contemporary to the dress.